ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab02.md

     unittest.main()
 ```

-Save each of the files by choosing 'File -> Save' from the Idle menu.
+Save each of the files by choosing `File -> Save` from the Idle menu.

 Save them with the *exact* names: `tempFuncs.py` and `test_tempFuncs.py`.
 It is important to get the upper vs. lowercase, and the punctuation correct.